xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 This article guides you through how to add these statements to your test case and how to define a method in both manual and script view.
 ## Decision-making Statements

-> Once a test step is added as any of the control statements, it is not allowed to change it into another keyword.
+> Once a test step is added as any of the control statements, it is not allowed to change into another keyword.

 ### In Manual view